serverlessworkflow/specification/specification.md

 }
 ```

-After the action is executed, the actionDataFilter "results" expression is evaluated to filter the results returned from the action execution.
-In this case, we select only the "greetingMessageResult" element from the results.
+After the action is executed, the actionDataFilter "toStateData" expression is

-The action filters "toStateData" expression then defines that we want to add/merge this action result to
+evaluated to assign only the "greetingMessageResult" element from the result to
 state data under the "finalCustomerGreeting" element.

 At this point, our state data contains: